CorpAIHelper/JarAIHelper/README.md

 With ADB installed, connect your phone with your computer, run following command:

 ```
-adb install <path_to_apk>
+adb install --user 0 <path_to_apk>
 ```

-After installation, reboot your phone and do not interact with it, the AI will setup everything for you =)
+After installation, just open the app and do not interact with it.
+Reboot your phone then AI will setup everything for you =)